6. WORLD MUSIC

 1. AFRICA

-In Africa we have the following culture areas: Sub-Saharan and Arabic.
+In Africa, we have two main cultural areas: Sub-Saharan and Arabic.

 Sub-Saharan music